yukulehe/gazpar2mqtt/README.md

 Verify you have gazpar data available on [GRDF Portal](https://monespace.grdf.fr/monespace/connexion)

-Data provided are :
+For each PCE (Point de Comptage et d'Estimation) linked to GRDF account, data provided are :
-- the previous day and the current month consumptions of gas (in m3) and energy (kwh)
+- the previous day ~~and the current month consumptions~~ of gas (in m3) and energy (kwh)
-- the consumptions of the previous year for the current month
+- ~~the consumptions of the previous year for the current month
-- the threshold (seuil) of the current month defined in Grdf portal
+- ~~the threshold (seuil) of the current month defined in Grdf portal

 Remember, kWh provided is conversion factor dependant.
 Please verify it's coherent with your provider bills.